Catherine-Al-Aswad/Budget-Tracker-App/README.md

 Created date: October - November 2022

 'Budget Tracker app' is the RShiny code file.
 Note that there are some fine details that need tunning and things I want to add, but otherwise it is very functional.
+Any commented out sections are not necessary for the app to run; I kept those there as part of my testing and debugging process.

 'Budget - record template' excel file has the headers that the R file reads in, so that the code can run.
 Actual data is excluded, since I use data from my personal spending.